NuGet/NuGetDocs/NuGet.Docs/ndocs/Consume-Packages/Finding-and-choosing-packages.md

 <div class="block-callout-info">
 	<strong>Note</strong><br>
 	Every package that is uploaded to nuget.org is scanned for viruses using an internal Microsoft tool.
-In addition, we frequently scan all listed packaged for viruses.
+In addition, we frequently scan all listed packages.
 </div>